aptech/docs/docs/CR-code.rst

 Remarks
 ------------

+* The "dot" conditional and boolean operators can be used to create *logical*.
-For every row in logical, if a 1 is in the first column, the first element of *new_vals* is used.
+* For every row in *logical*, if a 1 is in the first column, the first element of *new_vals* is used.
 If a 1 is in the second column, the second element of *new_vals* is used, and so on.
-If there are only zeros in the row, the last element of *new_vals* is used.
+* If there are only zeros in the row, the last element of *new_vals* is used.
 This is the default value.

-If there is more than one 1 in any row of logical, the function will terminate with an error message.
+* If there is more than a single 1 in any row of *logical*, the function will terminate with an error message.

 Examples
 ----------------